snowflake_put

 Performance

-improved performance.
-You can tune the max number of in flight messages with the
+This output benefits from sending multiple messages in flight in parallel for improved performance.
+You can tune the max number of in flight messages (or message batches) with the field max_in_flight.

 This output benefits from sending messages as a batch for improved performance.
 Batches can be formed at both the input and output level.
 You can find out more in this doc.